Ukulele Beginners tips - Tuning your uke

 String 1 - A

-(that 4th string can be tuned a low G or a high G. on a soprano, a high G is more common (meaning it is higher than the other strings), but as you move up uke sizes, you may consider a low G)
+(Note - that 4th string can be tuned a low G or a high G - that is to say either the natural G note that is lower than the C on the 2nd string (low G) or the G that is above it in pitch (high G or 'reentrant tuning).
+On a soprano, a high G is much more common (meaning it is higher than the other strings), but as you move up uke sizes, you may consider a low G)

 To tune, you need some sort of reference pitch to work from.
 If you are super natural, you may tune from your ear (good luck to you, I cant...
-I'm jealous). next step I suppose is tuning from a piano, another instrument or a tuning fork.
+I'm jealous). next step I suppose is tuning from a piano, another instrument or a tuning fork that can give you the notes you need.

 Clip it on - tune till the needle goes green and gives you the correct note and away you go!

 But I suppose there is a "bit" more to it than that.
-For example, it is good practice to tune up to pitch - in other words, if you are tuning and your string is high (sharp) loosen it a bit and tune it from the flat side until you are right.
-Dont tune over then knock it back a bit as it is best to keep you strings in prime tension.
+For example, it is good practice to tune UP to pitch - in other words, if you are tuning and your string is high (sharp) loosen it a bit and tune it from the flat side until you are right.
+Don't tune above the note and then knock it back a bit as it is best to keep you strings in prime tension.

 And that is it - use good strings - use a tuner - or tune to the instruments you are playing to, tune up to pitch, not down.